marcogambarini/floatcyl/README.md

 To install, enter the directory and use the command `pip3 install -e .`
 This is installation for developers: if you update the code, you will immediately use the updated version when you load the module in Python.

+To see the documentation, enter folder docs and run `make html`
+Then a file index.html will appear in docs/build.